 To cut down on this happening, try to work with sites that let you choose which types of surveys you want to take.
-Some survey sites will also let you know up front if you’re definitely matched or just “pre-qualified.”
+Some survey sites will also let you know upfront if you’re definitely matched or just “pre-qualified.”
 If a survey says you’re pre-qualified, this usually means you must answer a bunch of questions before you even get to the actual survey.

-Set Aside Time Just for Surveys
+Set Aside Time Just to do Surveys for Money

 As with any other part-time gig, you’ll probably earn more if you carve out a set amount of time for completing online surveys.
 Keep in mind that most individual surveys don’t pay that much, so you’ll need to complete several to start seeing any real payoff.